blackbhc/refactor/development-manual/development.md

   - `create_writers()`: create the writer objects based on the parameter file, due to the file lock, this function should be called only in the main process.
 To improve the readability of the code, this function are split into several inline functions.
+  - `extractor()`: iterate the simulation data to extract the array index of the target particles, which will be used to extract the target particles' data from the simulation data.
+  - `release_once()`: release the resources allocated in `extractor()` after each synchronized time step.

 - class `calculator`: the virtual analysis engine's calculator.